Consultant, Industrial UAS Programs

 - Worked extensively with various stakeholders in the transportation industry throughout the United States in the areas of workforce development, employee retention, and recruitment.

-- Managed several research projects nationwide focusing on railroad operations and public safety, particularly related to the impact, prevention, and mitigation of intentional suicide by rail.
+- Managed several research projects for the National Center for Intermodal Transportation, focusing on railroad operations and public safety, particularly related to the impact, prevention, and mitigation of intentional suicide by rail.

 - Conducted organizational assessment for major healthcare businesses, including providing needs assessment, interpretation of assessments for internal and external stakeholders, and expert consultation.